team-blaze/gbfs/gbfs.md

 \-&nbsp;`is_renting` | Boolean | Is the station currently renting vehicles? <br /><br />`true` - Station is renting vehicles.
 Even if the station is empty, if it is set to allow rentals this value should be `true`.<br /> `false` - Station is not renting vehicles.
 \-&nbsp;`is_returning` | Boolean | Is the station accepting vehicle returns? <br /><br />`true` - Station is accepting vehicle returns.
 If a station is full but would allow a return if it was not full, then this value should be `true`.<br /> `false` - Station is not accepting vehicle returns.
 \-&nbsp;`last_reported` | Timestamp | The last time this station reported its status to the operator's backend.
-\- `vehicles` <br/> | Array | This field is required if the [vehicle_types.json](#vehicle_typesjson) file has been defined.
-This field's value is an array of objects.
+\-&nbsp;`vehicles` <br/> | Array\<vehicle\> | This field's value is an array of vehicle objects.
 Each object contains data about a specific vehicle that is currently present at the docking station.
 Each of these vehicles is assumed to be rentable unless otherwise indicated with the is_reserved or is_disabled flags.
 All of the remaining fields in this table represent key/values for each vehicle object in this array.
 The length of this array must equal the value of the `num_bikes_available` field.
-&emsp;\- `bike_id` <br/> | ID | Identifier of a vehicle, rotated to a random string, at minimum, after each trip to protect privacy.
-Note: Persistent bike_id, published publicly, could pose a threat to individual traveler privacy.
-&emsp;\- `is_reserved` <br/> | Boolean | Is the vehicle currently reserved for someone else &emsp;\- `is_disabled` <br/> | Boolean | Is the vehicle currently disabled (broken) &emsp;\- `vehicle_type_id` <br/> | ID | The vehicle_type_id of this vehicle as described in [vehicle_types.json](#vehicle_typesjson).
-&emsp;\- `current_range_meters` <br/> | Non-negative float | If the corresponding vehicle_type definition for this vehicle has a motor, then this field is required.
-This value represents the furthest distance in meters that the vehicle can travel without recharging or refueling with the vehicle's current charge or fuel.

 Example: